The Lawyers & Trustees

 Karen is a member of the Employment Lawyers’ Association and is an accredited Mental Health First Aider.

-Emma joined YESS in October 2014 becoming Joint CEO with Camilla Palmer as from January 2017 and continuing as Joint CEO with Karen Teago from June 2018.
+Emma joined YESS in October 2014 becoming Joint CEO with Camilla Palmer as from January 2017 and continuing as Joint CEO with Karen Teago from June 2018 until September 2020 when she stepped down to focus on mediations and investigations.

-Emma is a senior solicitor and mediator.
-She has over 12 years experience advising employees and employers on their rights at work.
-Previously an associate at a leading human rights firm, Emma advises clients on all employment-related matters including but not limited to discrimination law, restrictive covenants, redundancy/reorganisations and specialising in parental rights.
+Emma is a senior solicitor and experienced mediator.
+She has over 15 years’ experience advising employees and employers on their rights at work.
+Previously an associate at a leading human rights firm, Emma is a specialist in all employment-related matters including but not limited to discrimination law, restrictive covenants, redundancy/reorganisations and she specialises in parental rights.

 Paul Statham is a solicitor who has worked with a nationally recognised claimant firm and has over 30 years’ experience of employment and trade union law.
 He has wide experience of all aspects of employment, discrimination and trade union law.